Sponsorship Visa UK Guide for Employers 2025

 Fill out the online application form.
 The form will require detailed information about your business, the types of visas you wish to sponsor, and the job roles you intend to fill.
 Be thorough and accurate in providing all required details.

 To submit the form, you will need to pay the licence application fee.
-The fee for a sponsorship licence varies depending on the size of your business.
-Small businesses and charities typically pay a lower fee, while larger organisations are subject to a higher fee.
+The fee for a Worker sponsorship licence varies depending on the size of your business: £574 for small or charitable sponsors and £1,579 for medium/large sponsor.
+Temporary Worker sponsor licences cost £574 each to apply, regardless of organisation size.
 The fee must be paid online as part of the application process.

 Step 3: Submit Supporting Documents

 Once the form is completed and the fee is paid, you will need to submit supporting documents.
-The following documents are typically required when applying for a sponsorship licence:
+The key reference document here is Appendix A. Employers are typically asked for at least four supporting documents, but the required set depends on the organisation’s structure, as prescribed in the most recent version of Appendix A. As a general guide, the following documents are typically required when applying for a sponsorship licence:

 a.
 Proof of Business Registration: A copy of your business’s registration with Companies House or other relevant regulatory bodies.